fariskonnakkadan/fariskonnakkadan.github.io/README.md

 - Tooling and Automation
 - AI-enhanced Security Tools

-Each section is written from real-world experience with step-by-step examples, references, and command snippets.
+Each section is written with step-by-step examples, references, and command snippets.

 ---